timescale/docs/use-timescale/compression/about-compression.md

 provided you have set the `segmentby` option appropriately.
 However, in some more complicated scenarios, you want to manually adjust the `compress_orderby`setting as well.
-Changing this value can improve the compression ratio, as well as query performance.
+Changing this value can improve the compression ratio and query performance.

 Compression is most effective when adjacent data is close in magnitude or exhibits some sort of trend.
 Random data, or data that is out of order,